 Making your WordPress SEO friendly means it’s optimized for conversions.
 These are the things all websites should aim for:

 - Having a targeted audience

 - Retaining people long enough, so they read what you have to say

-- Evoking desired reaction in people after they read your content
+- Evoking the desired reaction in people after they read your content

 Before we start making your WordPress website SEO friendly, know this – The quality of your content is paramount.
 Everything else is just making it more appealing, easier for people and search engines to access it and put it to function of what you want your visitors to do once they read it.

 For SEO to work, your content should be informative, educative and/or entertaining.

 Making your WordPress SEO friendly means it’s accessible and optimized for conversions.

 1. Speed up your WordPress

 Before doing anything with your website, you should first create a child theme.
 You might ask – Why is this so important that you had to put it first?